 2. Try Using Packing Cubes

 Packing cubes organize your items by allowing you to pack the same items together.
-Shacke Pack makes a 4 set of travel organizers plus laundry bag for all your dirty clothes.
+Shacke Pack makes a 4 set of travel organizers, plus a laundry bag, for all your dirty clothes.
 These organizers will help keep your clothes more wrinkled free and not get crushed during travel.
 Plus you can only fit so much into them!

 3. Choose the Best folding technique